lkk688/mytutorial/docs/source/ADI.rst

 ..
 Could not get IIO Context: Function not implemented...

-In the osc UI, enter the IIO context "ip:192.168.xx.xx", click "Refresh" and "Connect"
+In the osc UI, enter the IIO context "ip:192.168.xx.xx", click "Refresh" and "Connect":

 .. image:: imgs/ADI/iioosc.png
   :width: 600